droslean/TSM-Compare-Slots/README.md

   -o {ALL,KO}, --outmode {ALL,KO}  Output mode.
 ALL to see all the comparison and KO to see only errors -v VOLUME, --volume VOLUME       Volume name.
 If you wish to compare slots for only one volume -c CONFIG, --config CONFIG       TOML configuration file.
+  -s, --sync                       Try to synchronize the KO slots

 ```

 # Example Output